 Do any of the clauses deal with structured values?

 If so, add appropriate selector expressions to the clause.

 Does the data definition use self-references?

-Does the data definition refer to another data definition?
+If the data definition refers to some other data definition, where is this cross-reference to another data definition?

 What are the answers for the non-recursive cond clauses?